Skip to content

 There's been a lot of buzz — and some confusion — about seed oils.
 Let's set the record straight.

-• High-Oleic Is Heart Healthy.
-High-oleic sunflower oil – like Kuleana® Sunflower Oil – is rich in Omega 9 (Oleic acid) and is a monounsaturated fat.
-While heart healthy olive oil has nearly 70% Omega 9, our high-oleic sunflower oil contains nearly 88% Omega 9!
-The U.S. Food and Drug Administration (FDA) recognizes that high-oleic plant oils (≥70% Oleic acid) may reduce heart disease risk when used in place of fats and oils with higher levels of saturated fats.
+High-Oleic Is Heart Healthy.
+High-oleic sunflower oil- like Kuleana Sunflower Oil is rich in Omega 9 (Oleic acid) and is a monounsaturated fat.
+While heart healthy olive oil has nearly 70% Omega 9, Our high-oleic sunflower oil contains nearly 88% Omega 9!
+The U.S. Food and Drug Administration states that high-oleic plant oils (>70% Oleic acid) may reduce heart disease risk when used in place of fats and oils with higher levels of saturated fats.
+Visit the FDA site.

-• Omega 6 Myth Buster.
-Omega-6 fats from vegetable oils and other sources — like their cousins, the omega-3 fats from fish — are good for the heart and body.
+Omega 6 Myth Buster.
+Omega-6 fats from vegetable oils and other sources- like their cousins, the omega-3 fats from fish - are good for the heart and body.
 Omega 6 (Linoleic acid) helps lower harmful LDL cholesterol and boost protective HDL.
 They help keep blood sugar in check by improving the body's sensitivity to insulin.
-Research has consistently shown that "increasing dietary intake of Omega 6 does not have a significant effect on the blood concentrations of inflammatory markers).
-Levels of Linoleic acid in Sunflower oil (2-16%) is comparable to Avocado oil (6-20%) and Olive Oil (10-15%).
+Research has consistently shown that "increasing dietary intake of Omega 6 does not have a significant effect on the blood concentrations of inflammatory markers.
+Levels of Linoleic acid in sunflower oil (2-16%) is comparable to avocado oil (6-20%) and olive oil (10-15%).
+Research listed here.

-• Focus on Good Fats.
-Replacing “bad” fats (saturated and trans) with “good” fats (monounsaturated and polyunsaturated) is smart for your heart, according to Harvard School of Public Health.
-An easy way to do this is to "choose nontropical vegetable oils to cook and prepare food.
-These types of oils are healthier choices than solid fats, which include butter, shortening, lard and stick margarine, and tropical oils, which include palm and coconut oil.
-Both solid fats and tropical oils have more saturated fat than nontropical liquid fats.
-Foods high in good fats include vegetable oils (such as olive, canola and sunflower), nuts, seeds, and fish."
+Focus on Good Fats.
+Replacing "bad" fats (saturated and trans) with "good" fats (monounsaturated and polyunsaturated) is smart for your heart, according to Harvard School of Public Health.
+Kuleana Macadamia Oils and high-oleic Sunflower oil are both monounsaturated fats.
+As this Harvard article reports, these types of oils are healthier choices than triglycerides like butter, shortening, lard and stick margarine, and oils that are saturated fats like palm and coconut oil.
+Other foods high in good fats include nuts, seeds, fish and other heart-healthy vegetable oils like olive oil.

 Here are several other resources worth the read: